Cullen-Contrive/Contrive/README.md

    PGPORT = 5432;
    ```

-   3. Paste the following lines into the file for ASW setup:
+   3. Paste the following lines into the file for AWS setup:

    ```javascript
    AWS_ACCESS_KEY_ID = xx;